oopfan/astro-dark-frame-library-manager/README.md

 Note that the order of the options is unimportant.

 Also note that in the above example the standard output is redirected to a batch file.
 This batch file contains the actual shell commands to move the image files from the input directory to the output.
+If you do not redirect the output then it will go out to the console.

+Depending on the *maturity* of your temperature folders some input image files may not move to the output if the temperature folder does not exist.
+The application will not create it for you (at least not in this version.)
+If this happens you will know it by observing the message "0 files moved" and by noting that the file still remains in the input directory.
+To remedy you need to create the appropriate temperature folder.
+You will know what the name should be by inspecting the output of the batch file.
+When completed rerun the batch file until all files are moved.
+Note that some files may never move if the temperature logger was not running at that time.
+The batch file will reflect this fact with a remark (REM).

 Until you are confident with the operation of this application I recommend that you inspect the contents of the batch file before executing it.
 Also, make a copy of your files.
 The last thing you want is to lose them.
 I try my best to write bug-free code but I can not be liable for loss.
 Make sure you keep a copy of your input files on your laptop until you are confident with the result of the operation.